Cordarrelle Patterson Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Recent Performances

-- Over his last three outings, Patterson has 133 rushing yards on 20 carries (44.3 yards per game), with two touchdowns.
+- During his last three games, Patterson has rushed for 133 yards on 20 carries (44.3 ypg), with two touchdowns.

 Patterson's Atlanta Teammates